-ACTIVITY: Offsite Visits - Travel by C oach Visit Leader: Visit Details: Date of Visit: Assessment by: Date: Position: Significant Hazards and Associated Risks Those who might be harmed Control Measures (CM' s): Additional CM's required?
-Rat idual F ting (H tium /L igh Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified Controls, including relevant sources of (e.g. Generic Risk Assessments, Guidance from Provider, etc.).
-S RA (e.g. briefings, actions by leaders / participants, qualification pecific CM's not included in the generic If existing CM's cannot be met or circumstances have changed Likelihood (1-4) Severity (1-4) Risk Level Driver error -> Traffic accident All on board Only coaches from a bona fide, reputable company we 'Selecting a Coach Operator') Prior written assurance will be obtained from the coach adequately trained and adhere to recommended stand of are checked and vetted at appropriate intervals drive, previous driving experience, and convictions of have a full, current PCV licence of adheres to the national speed limit and adapts to do not have past convictions for serious driving of are not facing impending prosecution for any seed / driving of adhere to strict working hours according to tach of are informed about and prohibited to drive under drugs of are prohibited to use mobile phones or radios in stationary or the equipment is fully "hands-free" open of the coach is in motion and being their rest in the on-board accommodation provided for at the front of the coach h company that all drivers are ards, e.g. regarding their health/fitness to be weather conditions offences - e.g. drink / driving rious driving offences e.g. drink ograph rules and regulations the influence of alcohol or the coach unless the bus is erated Visit Leader to discuss with the driver about mutual expectations regarding the journey before setting out Coach transport arranged by externally accredited tour operator e.g. STF member, LOtC Quality Badge holder etc Pupils to stay in vehicle at all times unless told otherwise and then congregate away from the hard shoulder or barrier - otherwise to a safe location.
+ACTIVITY: Offsite Visits - Travel by C oach Visit Leader: Visit Details: Date of Visit: Assessment by: Date: Position: Significant Hazards and Associated Risks Those who might be harmed Control Measures (CM's): Additional CM's required?
+Ra idual R ting (Hi dium /L igh Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified Controls, including relevant sources of gu (e.g. Generic Risk Assessments, Guidance from Provider, etc.).
+Spec RA (e.g. briefings, actions by leaders / participants, qualifications ific CM's not included in the generic If existing CM's cannot be met or circumstances have changed Likelihood (1-4) Severity (1-4) Risk Level Driver error -> Traffic accident All on board Only coaches from a bona fide, reputable company will the 'Selecting a Coach Operator') Prior written assurance will be obtained from the coach of adequately trained and adhere to recommended standard of are checked and vetted at appropriate intervals regulative, previous driving experience, and convictions of have a full, current PCV licence adheres to the national speed limit and adapts to with o do not have past convictions for serious driving off of are not facing impending prosecution for any serio / driving adhere to strict working hours according to tachogy of are informed about and prohibited to drive under the drugs are prohibited to use mobile phones or radios in the stationary or the equipment is fully "hands-free" operationary of the coach company that all drivers are s, e.g. garding their health/fitness to weather conditions ences - e.g. drink / driving us driving offences e.g. drink raph rules and regulations he influence of alcohol or e coach unless the bus is ated Visit Leader to discuss with the driver about mutual expectations regarding the journey before setting out Coach transport arranged by externally accredited tour operator e.g. STF member, LOtC Quality Badge holder etc Pupils to stay in vehicle at all times unless told otherwise and then congregate away from the hard shoulder or barrier - otherwise to a safe location.
 0